ianjohngraham/CoreBlimey.Utils/CoreBlimey.OutcomeRules/Readme.md

 ﻿#Outcome Rules Runner

-Due to the fact that currently Sitecore Outcomes are not able to be triggered in the Sitecore editor, I have created a custom Sitecore Rule Action to trigger an Outcome under specific condition using the Sitecore Rules Engine
+Due to the fact that currently Sitecore Outcomes are not able to be triggered in the Sitecore editor, I have created a custom Sitecore Rule Action to trigger an Outcome under specific condition using the Sitecore Rules Engine.
 The project also contains a Pipline Processer to evaluate and run the rules and code for the Custom Rule action.

-*The pipeline processor appends to the InitializeTracker pipeline and is placed just after the following pipeline processor
+* The pipeline processor appends to the InitializeTracker pipeline and is placed just after the following pipeline processor

 Sitecore.Analytics.Pipelines.InitializeTracker.RunRules

-*This project was compiled using binaries from Sitecore 8 Update-2
+* This project was compiled using binaries from Sitecore 8 Update-2

-*The Sitecore items for the solution can be found under the packages directory
+* The Sitecore items for the solution can be found under the packages directory